Finite Approximations for Mean Field Type Multi-Agent Control and Their Near Optimality: Introduction

-For the initial formulation, every agent is assumed to know the state and action variables of every other agent.
-We define an admissible policy for an agent $i$, as a sequence of functions $\gamma^i:=\{\gamma^i_t\}_t$, where $\gamma^i_t$ is a $\mathds{U}$-valued (possibly randomized) function which is measurable with respect to the $\sigma$-algebra generated by
+In the initial formulation, every agent is assumed to have full knowledge of the state and action variables of every other agent.
+We define an admissible policy for an agent $i$, as a sequence of functions $\gamma^i:=\{\gamma^i_t\}_t$, where $\gamma^i_t$ is a $\mathds{U}$-valued (possibly randomized) function that is measurable with respect to the $\sigma$-algebra generated by the information

-Accordingly, an admissible {\it team} policy, is defined as $\gamma:=\{\gamma^1,\dots,\gamma^N\}$, where $\gamma^i$ is an admissible policy for the agent $i$.
+Accordingly, an admissible {\it team} policy, is defined as $\gamma:=\{\gamma^1,\dots,\gamma^N\}$, where each $\gamma^i$ is an admissible policy for the agent $i$.
 In other words, agents share full information.